 Types of Partnerships

-In a partnership, each person contributes something to the business -- such as ideas, money, property, or some combination of these.
-Management rights, profit share, and personal liability will vary depending on which of the three modern partnership forms the business takes: general partnership, limited partnership, or limited liability partnership (LLP).
+In a partnership, each person contributes something to the business.
+This can be ideas, money, property, or some combination of these.
+Management rights, profit share, and personal liability will vary.
+These factors depend on which type of partnership the business takes.
+These forms include general partnership, limited partnership, or limited liability partnership (LLP).
 Below are basic summaries of the main types of business partnerships.

 Limited Liability Partnerships (LLP)